Not sure

 In this first in a series of articles, Justin Muscolino, GRC Solutions' Head of North American Training Operations, considers the challenges the situation poses for remaining compliant.
 He offers three ways to meet them.

-The changes taking place in and to our work environments in 2020 have come to represent a “new normal”.
+The changes taking place in and to our work environments in 2020 have come to represent a new normal.
 Financial institutions will find it particularly challenging right now to ensure that staff understand the full details of their AML compliance program.
 While these programs are all too easily overlooked in the current circumstances, we need them more than ever.

 The same logic applies to our AML obligations.
 Staff need to be continuously trained and to have their knowledge refreshed, to reinforce the key elements of an AML compliance program, and to be reminded about what could happen if it is not followed.

 When I look at AML training, or any training for that matter, I think of the need to highlight where any gaps or risks may be occurring and the importance of remediating them as soon as possible.
-This means that an organization must review each component of its AML compliance program and check whether its staff are following through on them.
+This means that an organisation must review each component of its AML compliance program and check whether its staff are following through on them.

 So, the big question is, what do financial institutions have to do to stay compliant?
 Let us look at some of the goals of a solid program: